lazaro-contato/url-js-scan/README.md

-# URL CHECKER
+# URL SCAN

-A checker to test the confidence of urls.
+A SCAN to test the confidence of urls.